intervene-EU-H2020/prspipe/README.md

         ") &> {log}"
 ```

+The `shell:`-directive defines what will be executed.
 As you can see, this rule also defines a log-file.
 The log files often contain useful diagnostic messages.
 If a rule fails, make sure to check both the snakemake output and the log file!

-In order to not have to type a long command with snakemake parameters every time you run snakemake, the shell script `run.sh` in the main workflow directory can be used to wrap default parameters, i.e.
+In order to avoid writing a long command every time you run snakemake, the shell script [`run.sh`](https://github.com/intervene-EU-H2020/prspipe/blob/main/run.sh) in the main directory can be used to wrap default parameters, i.e.

 ```
 bash run.sh workflow/Snakefile download_hapmap3_snplist
 ```
 is equivalent to the two commands in the examples above.

-## :globe_with_meridians: Basic Setup
+## :globe_with_meridians: Basic Setup and Dependencies

 Clone the repository.
 The base directory of the repository will be your working directory.